grapestone5321/Kaggle-Lyft-Motion-Prediction-for-Autonomous-Vehicles/README.md

 # Lyft Competition Plan/strategy for higher LB Score
 ### 1. Establish the model/algorithm
-- pytorch    ---  improve the baseline of Peter’s
+- pytorch    ---  improve the baseline of Peter’s  -> primary process
 - keras     ---  improve the baseline of GoSabres’s
 - tensorflow   --- improve the baseline of Ashi’s